The Amityville Horror (2005 film): Plot

 At 3:15 AM on November 13, 1974, Ronald DeFeo Jr. murdered his entire family at their house at 412 Ocean Avenue in Amityville, New York.
 He claimed that he was persuaded to kill them by voices he heard in the house.

 One year later, a married couple George and Kathy Lutz move into the house along with Kathy's three children from a previous marriage, Billy, Michael, and Chelsea.
-The family soon begins experiencing paranormal events in the house.
+The family soon begin experiencing paranormal events in the house.
 Chelsea claims that she has befriended a girl named Jodie, a name belonging to one of the murdered DeFeo children.

 One night the couple decide to go out and hire a babysitter to watch the three kids.
 When the babysitter, Lisa, arrives, they find out that she had previously been hired to babysit for the DeFeos.
 Lisa tells them about the murders that took place in their house.
 When she goes to Chelsea's room, Chelsea tells her that she is a bad babysitter, claiming that Jodie told her so.
 Lisa begins to scold Jodie for being the reason behind her getting fired.
 Then Billy dares Lisa to go inside the closet (the same closet where Jodie was murdered), and she gets locked inside.
 After a few seconds, she encounters Jodie herself and begs to be let out.
 She goes into shock and the paramedics arrive to take her away; on the way to the hospital, Lisa tells Kathy that she had seen Jodie.

 George's behavior towards Kathy and her children becomes abusive and the paranormal activity continues.
-One night, George hears Harry barking in the boathouse.
-Seemingly possessed, he grabs the axe and proceeds to murder the family dog after mistaking it for a demonic apparition.
+One night, George hears the family dog Harry barking in the boathouse.
+Seemingly possessed, he grabs the axe and proceeds to murder the dog after mistaking it for a demonic apparition.
 The children look for Harry the next day, with George denying he knows where he is, despite Billy's suspicions.